ChadEstoupStreiff/SuperDiary/README.md

 Bugs:
 - HEIC images
 - md files dont load
-- search query seems to not work
+- search query seems to not work, only works when full word is written